 Ethiopia has been engaging in a NIAC against respectively the Oromo Liberation Army (OLA).

-The Ethiopian central government has been engaging in a non-international armed conflict against the Tigray People’s Liberation Front (TPLF) since November 2020.
-It has been reported that Eritrean troops are also fighting against the non-state forces.
+The Ethiopian central government has been engaging in a non-international armed conflict against the Oromo Liberation Army (OLA).
+Furthermore, Ethiopia was party to a NIAC against the Tigray People’s Liberation Front (TPLF).
+It has been reported that Eritrean troops were also fighting against the non-state forces.

 Two criteria need to be assessed in order to establish whether the violence in Ethiopia meets the threshold for non-international armed conflict:

 - First, the level of armed violence must reach a certain degree of intensity that goes beyond internal disturbances and tensions.

 - Second, in every non-international armed conflict, at least one side in the conflict must be a non-state armed group which must exhibit a certain level of organization in order to qualify as a party to the non-international armed conflict.
 Government forces are presumed to satisfy the criteria of organization.
 For further information, see ‘Non-international armed conflict’ in our Classification section.